ccloquet/ccloquet.github.io/_posts/2015-7-15-The-Waterloo-Case.md

 title: The Waterloo 2015 case
 ---

-In June 2015, 200,000 people on three days to remember the battle of Waterloo<br><br>
+In June 2015, 200,000 people on three days to remember the battle of Waterloo.<br><br>

 <center>
 <img  style="width:75%; height:auto" class="im" src="../images/w2015/20150618_165422.jpg">